funRiceGenes/funRiceGenes.github.io/_posts/OS/S/2015-01-20-OsSUT5~OsSUT5Z.md

     + The TopPred program suggested that both sucrose transporter proteins, OsSUT2M and OsSUT5Z, consist of potentially 12 transmembrane domains
     + Cloning and expression analysis of rice sucrose transporter genes OsSUT2M and OsSUT5Z
     + Transport activity of rice sucrose transporters OsSUT1 and OsSUT5
+    + Cross sections of the GUS transgenic plant showed that the signals of OsSUT1 and OsSUT5 occurred in the phloem companion cells

 * **Connection**
     + __OsSUT2~OsSUT2M__, __OsSUT5~OsSUT5Z__, [Cloning and expression analysis of rice sucrose transporter genes OsSUT2M and OsSUT5Z](http://www.ncbi.nlm.nih.gov/pubmed?term=Cloning and expression analysis of rice sucrose transporter genes OsSUT2M and OsSUT5Z%5BTitle%5D), Two sucrose transporter (SUT) cDNAs, OsSUT2M and OsSUT5Z, were isolated from rice (Oryza sativa L